Rette Jones Racing

-Rette Jones Racing is an American professional stock car racing team that currently competes in the ARCA Menards Series.
-The team is owned by Terry Jones and friend Mark Rette and currently fields the No. 30 Ford for Frankie Muniz in the ARCA Menards Series.
-The team has a technical alliance with Sam Hunt Racing in the Truck series.
+Rette Jones Racing is an American professional stock car racing team that currently competes in the ARCA Menards Series and NASCAR Euro Series.
+The team is owned by Terry Jones and friend Mark Rette and currently fields the No. 29 Ford for Kyle Steckly and the No. 30 Ford for Garrett Mitchell in the ARCA Menards Series.
+In the ARCA Menards Series East, the team fielded the No. 30 Ford for Garrett Mitchell.

+NASCAR Xfinity Series

+Car No. 30 history

+On April 30, 2024, the team announced that it would field a part-time entry for Noah Gragson in the No. 30 Ford Mustang in four races beginning at the BetMGM 300 at Charlotte Motor Speedway.